 This Department was created in 1997 as one of the departments in the Vice-Chancellor's Office.
-In fact, it was a fusion of the Information, Protocol and Passages Units.
+It was indeed a fusion of the former Information, Protocol and Passages Units.
 The department is headed by a Director who reports directly to the Vice-Chancellor.

-The Department of Public Affairs constitutes the ear and eye of the institution in terms of its activities which, basically, are public relations.
+The Department constitutes the ear and eye of the institution in terms of its activities which, basically, are public relations.

 It is the objective of the Department to consolidate on its present strategies and methods of reaching out effectively and efficiently to the various publics of the University in the years ahead, particularly in the areas of media, community, government. and international relations.

 In this regard, the Department plans to train and retrain its professional personnel as appropriate.
 The Passages Unit staff, currently located in the prefabricated building housing the Department of Psychology, will soon move to join their counterparts in the Information Unit on the 8th Floor of the Senate House.
 At present, the Protocol Unit personnel are on the 10th Floor.
 It is expected that location of staff in close proximity with the university administration would enhance consultation, performance and service delivery.

 With regard to office machinery and equipment, the Department, like other departments of the University, has recently acquired a computer system which should enhance and assist in meeting its challenges.
 Plans are also underway to have a very formidable Photo Section as soon as it is provided with film processing and printing equipment.